-The coursework listed below is a sample of the courses you'll be taking as a part of the 19-month leadership program.
-You'll complete the necessary courses for a bachelor's degree in liberal studies with an emphasis in leadership as part of a cohort group.
-Additional coursework needed to complete GVSU degree requirements may be fulfilled in transfer or before/after the 19-month leadership program.
+The coursework listed below is a sample of the courses you'll be taking as a part of the 19 Month Leadership Cohort.
+You'll complete the necessary courses for a Liberal Studies Major with an Emphasis in Leadership as part of the cohort group.
+Additional coursework needed to complete GVSU degree requirements may be fulfilled in transfer or before/after the 19 month cohort program.

-The leadership emphasis requires a total of 18 credits (at least 15 at the 300-level or above).
-The courses below are examples of courses that meet the leadership emphasis requirement.
-You may also find a series of one-credit topical courses offered throughout your program.
+The Leadership Emphasis requires a total of 18 credits (at least 15 at the 300-leve or above).
+The course below are examples of courses that meet the Leadership Emphasis requirement.
+You may also find a series of 1 credit topical courses offered throughout your program.

 MGT 331 - Concepts of Management The management process through an examination of its functions of planning, organizing, motivating, and controlling work, and work performance in a business organization.
 Theoretical concepts and applications through the use of selected case materials.

 MGT 345 - Team Building A class which integrates theory and application by teaching students how to be effective members of a work team.
 Emphasis on both logical and creative problem solving.
 Dynamics and processes within teams serve as the focus of analysis, learning, and practice.